“Air-Mobile”

 After the Tet Offensive’s, Battle of Hue City, The Commander of the First Field Force, ordered the Commander of the 101st Airborn Division, Major General Barsanti to deploy the Second Brigade of the Division, along with the 82nd Airborne Division’s 3rd Brigade, to take over control operational area called “Jeb Stuart”, of the 1st Cavalry, releasing them to get ready for another big operation, the relief of the combat base, “Khe Sanh” operating under control of the Marine Corps.

-The crewman depicted here wears the fire retardant shirt. introduced during the middle of the Vietnam War.
+The crew member depicted here wears a fire-retardant shirt. introduced during the middle of the Vietnam War.
 It uses naturally all subdued insignia on it.
-His helmet visor cover has been marked both prior and present duties, and a nice job of it too.
-The helmet has green cloth, rather than the normal leather interior, showing this too, is of later issue at the time.
+His helmet visor cover has been marked both prior and present duties, and a nice job of it, too.
+The helmet features a green cloth interior, rather than the standard leather, indicating that it is also of the later issue at the time.

 Mark Stone